apache/cloudstack-go/README.md

 ## Getting Help

-_Please try to see if [GoDocs](http://godoc.org/github.com/apache/cloudstack-go) can provide some answers first!_
+_Please try to see if the [module documentation](https://pkg.go.dev/github.com/apache/cloudstack-go/cloudstack) can provide some answers first!_

 * If you have an issue: report it on the [issue tracker](https://github.com/apache/cloudstack-go/issues)